 What’s your idea of a comfort food?
 Is it something that reminds you of your childhood?
 Or that makes you feel better after a rough day?
 For many, the idea of comfort food is… well, comforting.
 And in many cases it’s something nice and warm, which makes it a perfect treat for a chilly Winter day.
 Here at The International Kitchen, everyone shared some of their favorite comfort food dishes and why they rank among our favorites.

 Grilled Cheese Sandwich

 For Richard Davis, president, his definition of comfort?
 A grilled cheese sandwich.
-He prefers it with avocado and sliced tomato, but one of the reasons he loves it is that “it can be customized to every weird taste!”
+He prefers either the deluxe, French version known as a Croque Monsieur, or a simple American grilled cheese with avocado and sliced tomato.
+But one of the reasons he loves it is that “it can be customized to every weird taste!”

 Hamburger and Fries

 For founder of The International Kitchen, Karen Herbst, hamburger and fries are her go-to when she’s looking for a comfort food.
 “There’s no connection to my childhood.
 It’s just the ‘go to’ when I need comfort!”

 Mac and Cheese

 As Adrian Hall, travel coordinator, says, mac and cheese is self explanatory.
 But chicken soup is his other go-to comfort… as long as its not from a can.
 “It has to be real, delicious homemade chicken soup.”

 Spaghetti and Meatballs